ESTATE PLANNING AND REDUCING INHERITANCE TAX

 Protecting your estate and passing on wealth to loved ones is normally a big part of investment planning

 We can offer financial advice on preserving your family’s wealth through financial gifting, trusts and other tax efficient ways to provide for your children and grandchildren’s futures.
-The earlier that you start planning, the easier it will be to achieve your objectives.

 Inheritance Tax is the tax that your beneficiaries may have to pay on your estate

 Every individual has a Nil Rate Band, in the 2021/22 tax year this is £325,000.
 If you are married or in a civil partnership, any unused allowance can pass to their surviving spouse resulting in an allowance of up to £650,000.
 Anything over the Nil Rate Band will potentially be taxed at 40%.

 When advising you on Inheritance Tax planning, we will consider the following:

 • Making a Tax-efficient Will

 • Gifting during your lifetime

 Gifting money, property or possessions to family is another way you can reduce your Inheritance Tax liability.